apollographql/apollo/docs/source/tutorial/client.md

 Before we show you how to use the React integration for Apollo, let's send a query with vanilla JavaScript.

 With a `client.query()` call, we can query our graph's API.
-And the following line of code to your imports in `src/index.js`.
+Add the following line of code to your imports in `src/index.js`.

 _src/index.js_